vpathsala/swavan-api-service/README.md

 Run the swavan-api middlelayer service using docker

-Command to pull the image from dockerhub
+Command to pull the image from dockerhub or github
 ```
 docker pull biplabsamu/swavan-api:0.0.19

+OR

+docker pull docker.pkg.github.com/vpathsala/swavan-api-service/swavan-api:0.0.19
 ```

 If you like to build image locally ( Clone this repo first )